Skip to content

 Icons/diagrams WebP lossless or PNG Sharp edges preserved

-AVIF with fallback (best):
+AVIF with WebP fallback (Drupal 11 core default):

 effects: